ajread4/dematha_cyberteam/resources/CTF_Team_VM.md

 # Cyber Team Virtual Machine Creation Guide

-The team is going to be using [VMware Player](https://www.vmware.com/products/workstation-player.html) as the main virtualization tool with Ubuntu as the main operating system!
+The team is going to be using [VMware Player](https://www.vmware.com/products/workstation-player.html) or [VMware Fusion](https://www.vmware.com/products/fusion.html) as the main virtualization tool with Ubuntu as the main operating system (OS)!
 Virtualization is a great way to interact with the command line, download tools, and complete CTF questions.

+## Windows Operating Systems
-Follow the below steps to set up your environment:
+Follow the below steps to set up your environment if you are on a Windows machine:

 1. Navigate to the [VMware Download Center](https://customerconnect.vmware.com/downloads/#all_products).
 2. Search for "VMware Workstation Player" within the Downloads Search Bar.